avanikawa/docs_haptik/docs/zendesk/zenchat.md

 title: Setup Zendesk Messaging
 ---

 Zendesk Messaging uses inept synchronous API communication.
+This guide will help you connect Haptik bot with Zendesk Messaging to handle live agent integration.
 Please refer the UI compatibility section [**here**](http://docs.haptik.ai/zendesk/zendesk-ui) to know the limitations.

-This guide will help you connect Haptik bot with Zenchat WebSDK to handle live agent integration in Zenchat.
-There are total 5 steps to follow to complete this integration.

-**What you'll need -**
+**What will you need -**
 - Zendesk License
 - Access to Haptik Platform

+There are total 5 steps to follow to complete this integration.

 ## Step 1: Create a New Bot on Haptik Platform